bwake2012/bwake2012/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+I've been a software developer for over forty years, counting a job I had in college.
+It still feels good to make something nice.

 I may be excessively pleased with the way this turned out.
 It gracefully supports the entire range of text sizes for accessability.